dbrennand/dbrennand.github.io/content/blog/blog-github-pages-hugo.md

 # Step 6 - Push the site's content to the GitHub repository

 Finally, you need to push all the site's content to the GitHub repository.
-To do this, run the following commands from the root directory (`username.github.io`) of the site:
+To do this, run the following commands from the site's root directory (`username.github.io`):

 1. `git add -A`